mgdotdev/libRL/README.md

 This Library is to include all of the functions and methods developed at the University of Missouri-Kansas City under NSF grant DMR-1609061.

-The libRL module can be installed via pip
+The libRL module can be installed via pip and git

         pip install git+https://github.com/GreenScarz/libRL-package